ambustion/ASCII-Aquarium-weather/README.md

  <p>• Use the settings panel to tune fish, bubbles, visitors, seaweed, clock, and
   backgrounds.</p>
  <p>• Use the Wi-Fi panel to connect to a network and sync internet time.</p>
+ <p>• Use the capture panel to save BMP sequences to the SD Card.
+BEWARE - this is EXTREMELY slow since the fishtank simulation is slowed down to allow every frame to be captured.</p>
- <p>• Use the capture panel or BOOT button to save BMP screenshots to SD.</p>
+ <p>• Press and hold the BOOT button on the back of the CYD to save BMP screenshots to the SD card.</p>
     </td>
     <td width="50%" valign="top">
       <img